webplatform/docs/concepts/programming/variables_in_javascript/index.md

  "John's cat".length

 You should use string literals unless you specifically need to use a String object.
-See [/en-US/docs/JavaScript/Guide/Predefined_Core_Objects#String_Object String Object] for details on <code>String</code> objects.

 ====Using special characters in strings====